finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/gcp_ocp_installation.md

 # OpenShift Compliant Financial Infrastructure - Google Cloud Platform

-This folder provides documentation and working code to install and customise OpenShift on GCP that meets the policies set out in the [Red Hat OpenShift Compliant Financial Infrastructure Service Accelerator document](accelerators/kubernetes/ocp/sat_rh_ocp.adoc).
+This folder provides documentation and working code to install and customise OpenShift(OCP) on Google Cloud Platform(GCP) to meet the policies set out in the [Red Hat OpenShift Compliant Financial Infrastructure Service Accelerator document](accelerators/kubernetes/ocp/sat_rh_ocp.adoc).

 There are three main steps to complete installation and customisation: